frwang96/verik-examples/README.md

 ## [riscv](https://github.com/frwang96/verik-examples/tree/main/riscv)

-RISC-V core based on the [PicoRV32](https://github.com/YosysHQ/picorv32) project.
+RISC-V core adapted from the [PicoRV32](https://github.com/YosysHQ/picorv32) project.
 PicoRV32 is a CPU core that implements the RV32IMC instruction set.
 It is configurable with an optional interrupt controller, single or two-cycle ALU, and single or dual-port register file.